alyn-m/spring-boot-mvc/basic-spring-boot-mvc-app/README.txt

 	     - output: returns login page

 	HTML/Thymleaf:
-	 - This files should be added to static.
+	 - This files should be added to static folder of spring boot project structure.

 	Controllers:
 	 - @Controller to create resource or controllers.